prakashsarnobat/Missing-Data-Pred/README.md

 # Missing-Data-Pred
 Predict missing Categorical Data based on other rows with known cells

+# Goals
+1) Deal with missing Data, that is of a discrete nature.
+2) Learn Natural Language Processing, with application in Text Classification.

 # Step 1 is to find predict the missing cells of the column 'Sector'
 Use Sci-kit Learn to perform basic Natural Language Processing of the column 'Job Description', such that the keywords of each cell in the column that arise from this can be used to give a Classification label to the relevant cell.